Just a small town conservative accountant, Jeff Vickery loves to hunt, talk politics, and drink sweet tea.

-If you've ever been to Wal-Mart or Sam's Club and been asked to purchase Direct TV television services, skincare products, professional sports ticket packages, or even towels you have encountered a Smart Circle representative.
-They're always dressed in suits and they pester every single shopper that they possibly can.
+If you've ever been to Wal-Mart or Sam's Club and been asked to purchase Direct TV services, skincare products, professional sports ticket packages, or even towels, you have encountered a Smart Circle representative.
+They're always dressed in suits, and they pester every single shopper that they possibly can.
 If they're lucky, they make a sale a day.

 My Experience With Smart Circle

 I was on the hunt for a job, and I still am.
-I have a decent job working as a repairman but I don't exactly get the hours I need.
-I looked on LinkedIn a couple of weeks ago and sure enough I found a couple of marketing jobs that I thought were right up my alley.
-One was a company called BIQ Marketing and the other was a company called Morph Management Group.
-Both companies were in Little Rock, Arkansas which is close to where I lived and both companies claimed to be looking for managers so I was very interested as I had just recently completed the coursework for my bachelor's degree.
+I have a decent job working as a repairman, but I don't exactly get the hours I need.
+I looked on LinkedIn a couple of weeks ago, and sure enough, I found a couple of marketing jobs that I thought were right up my alley.
+One was a company called BIQ Marketing, and the other was a company called Morph Management Group.
+Both companies were in Little Rock, Arkansas which is close to where I lived, and both companies claimed to be looking for managers, so I was very interested as I had just recently completed the coursework for my bachelor's degree.
 Naturally, I submitted my resume to both companies.

 When I was brought back to the office of BIQ Marketing, I noticed again that the office was very small.
 It was apparent that I would not be working in this office.
-This lady categorized herself as an owner in the company.
-Unlike Morph Management, she was more forward with the understanding of the market structure and she seemed like she really needed me to be apart of her company.
-She also invited me to a second interview at Sam's Club but this time on the same day.
+This lady categorized herself as an owner of the company.
+Unlike Morph Management, she was more forward with the understanding of the market structure, and she seemed like she really needed me to be a part of her company.
+She also invited me to a second interview at Sam's Club, but this time on the same day.

-Later that day I went to Sam's Club in North Little rock for my second round interview with Morph Management Group.
+Later that day, I went to Sam's Club in North Little Rock for my second round interview with Morph Management Group.
 I met a guy there who was very polite and energetic.
-He asked me a few questions but this time a little more intensive.
-One of the questions even had me sweating and I couldn't think of a good answer.
-However, he showed me the product that he was selling: a skin care product that quickly removed dead skin unlike anything I have ever seen.
-The thing I really didn't like was that he just went up to random people and asked for their wrist and then he proceeded to rub it on their skin.
-Seemed like a total violation of privacy but most people didn't seem to mind.
+He asked me a few questions, but this time a little more intensively.
+One of the questions even had me sweating, and I couldn't think of a good answer.
+However, he showed me the product that he was selling: a skincare product that quickly removed dead skin, unlike anything I had ever seen.
+The thing I really didn't like was that he just went up to random people and asked for their wrist, and then he proceeded to rub it on their skin.
+It seemed like a total violation of privacy, but most people didn't seem to mind.

 After the second interview with Morph, I waited in the parking lot of Sam's Club for my second interview with BIQ Marketing.
 After the wait, I went in to find the same lady that I had interviewed with before at BIQ.
 She was very nice and asked me to simply approach a customer and ask him if he currently had a cable provider.
-I did as so and she told me that I did great, so she discussed a few things about the product (Direct TV) and invited me to come work for her company.
+I did as so, and she told me that I did great, so she discussed a few things about the product (Direct TV) and invited me to come work for her company.
 I accepted.
 I was promised $9.00 an hour or up to $150 for each bundle I sold.
-Morph Management actually called me the next day to invite me to a third round interview but I declined as I had already accepted the job at BIQ.
+Morph Management actually called me the next day to invite me to a third-round interview, but I declined as I had already accepted the job at BIQ.